 Every machine is set up differently.
 Some are 32w, some are true 40w, and can go all the way to 150w or more.
-Some people talk percentage of power (which is almost useless for many reasons), some talk mA (actual tube current draw which is the best and necessary method).
+Some people talk percentage of power (which is almost useless for many reasons), some talk mA (actual tube current draw which is the best way to quantify your power).
 You can see more about analog vs. digital panels here.

-The differences in power, beam signatures, lenses, optics, alignment, controller, controller software, air assist pressures/volumes, etc… introduce so many variables into the equation that you will be better off buying some cheap glass to practice on and develop your own best settings.
+The differences in power, beam signatures, lenses, optics, alignment, controller, controller software, air assist pressures/volumes, etc… introduce so many variables into the equation that you will be better off developing your own parameters through trial and error.
+This is the the best experience anyone can have to give them an intimate look at the personality of their machine.

 Which brings me to materials… media… substrates… whatever you want to call them.
 The sheer volume of the materials that can be lased is mind boggling when you account for brands, composition, uniformity, quality control, and even different batches and lots, thickness, adhesives, coatings, etc…